 They will tell you about nutrition and help you get connected to courses, classes, and resources you will need for the rest of the pregnancy and beyond.

-They will help you provide you constantly to provide comfort and support, will help you get into comfortable positions, use massage and touch to help you relax.
+They will help provide you constantly to provide comfort and support, will help you get into comfortable positions, use massage, and touch to help you relax.

 Postpartum: Postpartum doula would be present after the baby is born.